raspibolt/raspibolt/raspibolt_61_system-overview.md

 *Difficulty: easy*

 To get a quick overview over the system status, I created [a shell script](resources/20-raspibolt-welcome) that is run as "message of the day" (motd) to be shown on login or on demand.

 ![MotD system overview](images/60_status_overview.png)

 This script will run as root, so please check it before blindly trusting me.

 ```
-$ sudo apt-get install jq net-tools
+$ sudo apt install jq net-tools
 $ cd /home/admin/download/
 $ wget https://raw.githubusercontent.com/Stadicus/RaspiBolt/master/resources/20-raspibolt-welcome

 # check script & exit
 $ nano 20-raspibolt-welcome